Mineral Royalties Buyers in West Virginia

 Does Appalachian Mineral Partners have Affiliated Entities?

-Yes, Appalachian Mineral Partners has purchased mineral interest under AMP Fund I, LLC, AMP Fund II, LP, AMP Acquisition, LLC and is currently buying under it’s third fund, AMP Fund III, LP.
+Yes, Appalachian Mineral Partners has purchased mineral interest under AMP Acquisition, AMP Fund I, LLC, AMP Fund II, LP, AMP Fund III, LP and is currently buying under it’s fourth fund, AMP IV, LP.

 Is Appalachian Mineral Partners an End-Buyer?